tjomson/oml/README.md

 `sudo dnf install libasan libubsan`

+To build for debugging, run make with sudo and singlethreaded, otherwise it runs out of memory.

+To enable debugging in Clion:
+- Set build target to `../build/debug`
+- Edit the configuration to point to the binary in /build/debug
+- Check the box `Run with root priviledges`

 ## Running the extension
 To run the extension code, simply start the shell with `./build/release/duckdb`.